 We have granted restricted stock units and options to purchase shares of our common stock to our directors and executive officers.
-See "Non-Employee Director Compensation," "Executive Compensation-Compensation Discussion and Analysis-Compensation Elements-Equity Incentive Awards" and "Executive Compensation-2011 Outstanding Equity Awards at Fiscal Year-End, 2011 Option Exercises and Stock Vested at Fiscal Year-End."
+See "Non-Employee Director Compensation," "Executive Compensation, Say-on-Pay, Independence of Advisors-Compensation Discussion and Analysis-Compensation Elements-Equity Incentive Awards" and "Executive Compensation, Say-on-Pay, Independence of Advisors-2012 Outstanding Equity Awards at Fiscal Year-End, 2012 Option Exercises and Stock Vested at Fiscal Year-End."

-Policies and Procedures with Respect to Related Party Transactions
+Policies and Procedures with Respect to Related-Party Transactions

-The charter of our audit committee requires that members of the audit committee, all of whom are independent directors, review and approve all related party transactions in accordance with applicable rules and regulations.
+The charter of our audit committee requires that members of the audit committee, all of whom are independent directors, review and approve all related-party transactions in accordance with applicable rules and regulations.
 In addition, the audit committee is responsible for reviewing and monitoring our Code of Business Conduct.
 Our Code of Business Conduct prohibits conflicts of interest as a matter of policy, except with the informed written consent of our board of directors or a committee of our board of directors in the case of a director or executive officer.
-There were no related party transactions during 2011 that did not require review, approval or ratification pursuant to our policies and procedures, or for which such policies and procedures were not followed.
-None of our directors were involved in any related party transactions.
+There were no related-party transactions during 2012 that did not require review, approval or ratification pursuant to our policies and procedures, or for which such policies and procedures were not followed.
+None of our directors were involved in any related-party transactions.